germabyte/keyboard-lock-script/README.md

 3. The keyboard will be locked immediately.
 4. To unlock, press the spacebar five times quickly.

-## Scenarios

-### Toddlers
-Imagine you're working from home and your toddler wants to play at your desk.
-Run this script, and you can let them tap away at the keyboard without worrying about them sending an email to your boss!

-### Pets
-Your cat jumps on the desk and starts walking across the keyboard.
-With this script, Mr. Whiskers can have his fun without sending cryptic messages to your contacts.

-### Cleaning
-It's time to clean your keyboard, but you don't want to shut down your computer.
-This script will let you scrub and wipe without typing nonsense or executing random commands.

 ## Disclaimer

 This script requires administrative privileges to run effectively.
 Use it responsibly, and ensure that it's only used in appropriate scenarios.